 What this means, generally, is that I don’t set a “price” as a barrier.
 Instead, I do everything I can to offer everything here as a gift (from the resources, to the campus programs), and allow those who receive the gift to reciprocate based on ability, gratitude, and/or what feels fair.

 For me, access is a core tenet to social justice, so constructing financial barriers preventing people from accessing my work feels wrong — it would be antithetical to the goals of the work itself.

-So I gift it all.
 I gift my content here by releasing my copyright, by not having any pay walls or financially-exclusive content (even my books are available pay-what-you-can/want), and by making everything really easy to download, use, and access.
-And I gift my speaking/performing by allowing the organization bringing me in to pay what they can (which is sometimes $0).
+And I gift my speaking/performing by allowing the organization bringing me in to pay what they want/can (which is sometimes $0).

-Here’s to over 3 years living a bold experiment,
+Here’s to over 5 years living a bold experiment,